 Director Shapiro realizes the Three Families mole must be inside his team.
 Families member Charlotte calmly retrieves a hidden explosive device from a side office, leaves it inside her purse in the main meeting room, and leaves.
 The resulting explosion destroys Shapiro and the rest of his team, while Charlotte is lightly injured.

 Jack, Gwen, and Oswald successfully infiltrate the Shanghai Blessing site and make their way to its exposed face, where they meet a member of The Families, as well as Jilly Kitzinger and several armed guards.
 Oswald, realising he'd never make it out of Shanghai alive, reveals that he's wearing an explosive vest (at Jack's suggestion).
 Jack and Gwen deduce that The Blessing generates a morphic field linking the human race.
-Jack wonders about its connection to the Racnoss Empress
+Jack remembers a Silurian mythology the Doctor told him about once and wonders about its connection to the Racnoss Empress

 , but decides that its origin doesn't matter — only its effects do.